rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter11_conclusions-nextsteps.md

 The API assay case study illustrated how Monte Carlo can reveal compliance risks
 and quantify the benefit of process improvements.
-Future case studies (e.g., dissolution, microbiology) will expand this framework
+Further case studies (e.g., sampling, microbiology, stability) will expand this framework
 across different pharmaceutical applications.

 ---